Law Studies, BA

-Additionally, majors must take six hours of foreign language coursework, four hours of natural science coursework (with a lab), three hours of math, three hours of an arts and humanities elective
+Additionally, majors must take six hours of foreign language coursework, four hours of natural science coursework (with a lab), three hours of math, and three hours of an arts and humanities elective as well as:

 - ENGL 201/205 (World Literature I or African American Literature I)

 - ENGL 202/206 (World Literature II or African American Literature II)

 - SCCJ 101 (Introduction to Sociology) PSYC 201 (Introduction to Psychology) may be substituted for SCCJ 101.

 Law Studies majors must earn a “C” or higher in all Law Studies courses, General Education core courses, and all other required courses as designated on the curriculum sheet.

 To graduate with a minor in Law Studies, a student must complete eighteen (18) hours of coursework in Law Studies at a grade of ‘C’ or better.
 Acceptable Law Studies coursework includes courses with the prefix LAWS, such as LAWS 100 (Introduction to Law), LAWS 200 (Legal Research & Writing), LAWS 215 (Advanced Legal Research and Writing), LAWS 201 (Criminal Law), LAWS 211 (Contract Law), LAWS 300 (Tort & Personal Injury Law), LAWS 301 (Civil Litigation), LAWS 350 (Evidence & Trial Advocacy); PHIL 101 and the following specific POLS and SCCJ courses:

 POLS 307 (Constitutional Law), POLS 309 (LSAT Preparation Course), POLS 405 (The Supreme Court), SCCJ 313 (Courts & Criminal Justice).
 Law Studies minors must earn a “C” or higher in all Law Studies minor courses.